CASL/VERAview/README.md

   integrated by users.

-* VERAView is intended to be executed locally on the user’s personal computer, and is supported on Windows, Mac OS X, and Linux.
+* VERAView is intended to be executed locally on the user’s personal computer, and is supported on Windows, Mac OSX, and Linux.

 ## System Requirements

-VERAView expects a Python-2.7 runtime environment with packages h5py, matplotlib, matplotlib, mayavi, numpy, pillo, scipy, and wxPython.
+VERAView expects a Python-2.7 runtime environment with packages h5py, matplotlib, mayavi, numpy, pillow, scipy, and wxPython.
 The
 [Anaconda2](https://www.continuum.io/downloads),
 [Miniconda2](https://conda.io/miniconda.html), and